Mansi232323/AutoCost-AI/README.md

 Organizations lose a significant amount of money due to:

--Duplicate transactions
+- Duplicate transactions

--Unused or underutilized resources
+- Unused or underutilized resources

--Inefficient cost tracking systems
+- Inefficient cost tracking systems

--Delayed decision-making based on static reports
+- Delayed decision-making based on static reports

 Traditional systems are reactive, not proactive.